navkar/Predictions/README.md

 * Advancements in Space travel (Mars landing missions)
   - Possibility of humans trashing and contaminating Mars.
   - Possibility of experimental nuclear explosion in Mars.
+  - Minerals shall be mined in Asteriods and moons of Jupiter/Saturn. (very probable in 2026-2031)
-* Miniaturization of everyday things
+* Miniaturization of everyday things.
+  - Invisible technology, all chips and circuits will be smaller and shall become invisible.
 * New developments and advancements in Medical devices
   - Unintrusive surgery using lasers

 #### 2026 - 2027 - :trophy: Golden Age begins

-* Electric planes, you cannot fly more than 2 hours in a single flight.
+* Electric planes, you will be unable to fly more than 2 hours in a single leg of journey.
    - For example: It will take 11 days to go from USA to India (ref: United Airlines is aiming to have electric planes flying by 2030)
    - Free nuclear energy due to abundance using fusion technology.
 (Nuclear energy is very clean)
    - A clear sign that electricity replaces oil/gasoline.
+Clear decline of hydrocarbon usage.
    - Decentralised networks of energy distribution.
+Every suburb will have its own power generation capability.
    - :rocket: New forms of transportation (Pods?) which will replace airline industry.
    - Humans will travel less but travel with more passion when they do.
 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada. (see end of decade prediction below)